-College application essays and scholarship essays have much in common, but the difference in your readers is a key factor of success.
-Write to a specific audience, and your readers will feel understood and accepted (which are good feelings for them to have, as they decide whom to give their dorms and money).
-Just remember to be honest and creative, and you’ll be well on your way to the college of your dreams.
+College application essays and scholarship essays have much in common, but the difference in your readers is a key factor to success.
+Write to a specific audience and your readers will feel understood and accepted (which are good feelings for them to have, as they decide whom to give their money and spots in their class).
+Just remember to be authentically you and you’ll be well on your way to the college of your dreams.

 Looking for more scholarship and application essay advice?
 Find it in our College Admission section!